BlogInvesting

 Watch-outs: It is accredited-only despite the low minimum, so non-accredited investors cannot participate yet.

-Best for: Best for accredited women wanting the absolute lowest per-deal minimum in a curated community.
+Best for: accredited women wanting the absolute lowest per-deal minimum in a curated community.

 Where to start: Visit joinjosephine.com to apply.